SummittDweller/PDFUtils/README.md

 - **Print Current** - Prints the currently previewed PDF
 - **Print Merged** - Merges all pages first, then prints the result

+### Exporting to PNG

+1. Preview the page you want to export
+2. Click **"🖼️ Export to PNG"**
+3. Choose a location and filename for the PNG image
+4. The page will be exported at 300 DPI resolution for high quality

 ## Dependencies

 See `requirements.txt` for complete list:
-- `flet==0.28.2` - UI framework (pinned to 0.28.2 for macOS compatibility)
+- `flet==0.27.1` - UI framework (pinned to 0.27.1 for macOS/Python 3.14 compatibility)
 - `PyMuPDF>=1.24.0` - PDF handling library
 - `python-dotenv>=1.0.0` - Environment variable management

-**Note:** Flet is pinned to version 0.28.2 due to known issues with file picker dialogs on macOS in newer versions.
+**Note:** Flet is pinned to version 0.27.1 due to compatibility issues with file picker dialogs on macOS and Python 3.14 in newer versions.

 ## Architecture